skorasaurus/cleboundaries/README.md

 Inspired by many things including [WNYC's Redistricting map](http://project.wnyc.org/nyc-districting-revised/index.html?lat=40.7370&lon=-73.9220&zoom=12)

 For geojson files, you may need to right-click on the URL and choose 'save link as'.

+For data where I didn't specify the license, I don't what know it is (I didn't make the data set), assume your own risk.

 contents:
 ---------------------------------------